 When to avoid GSE?

 If you are taking warfarin or other anticoagulants then you should avoid GSE intake.
 According to laboratory studies, grape seeds can increase the risk of bleeding.
-The clinical relevance has not yet been determined.
 You are taking a CYP3A4 substrate drug and or, UGT substrate drugs.
 Laboratory studies suggest that grape seeds may increase the risk of side effects.
 Although clinical relevance has not yet been determined.

 Side effects and risks involved